Svelte 5 runes and patterns used across the Fuz ecosystem.

 reference-identity checks on members and would otherwise see proxy

-identities. $state.raw() values holding plain data don't need it at all.
+identities. $state.raw() values holding plain data don't need it at all;

-For serialization, JSON.stringify and structuredClone walk through
+for serialization, JSON.stringify and structuredClone walk proxies on

-proxies on their own.
+their own.

-Observed quirk (Svelte 5.55 + vite-plugin-svelte): const r = $state.snapshot(x) is
+Observed quirk (Svelte 5.56 + vite-plugin-svelte): const r = $state.snapshot(x) is

-return $state.snapshot(x) and inline expression use work correctly.
+inline expression use work correctly. zzz Cell's encode_property is the

-zzz Cell's encode_property is the direct-return form, so to_json() is
+direct-return form, so to_json() is unaffected.
+If `const r =

 Deriveds are writable (assign to override, but the expression re-evaluates on

-conditionals, or multi-step logic.
+function for loops, conditionals, or multi-step logic.

 // Simple expression - use $derived